greyhoundforty/rst-quest/site-src/content/post/ibmcloud-packer.md

 ### Build Blocks

 The [Build](https://www.packer.io/docs/templates/hcl_templates/blocks/build) block defines what builders are started, how to provision them and if necessary what to do with their artifacts using post-process.
+In this example I am creating 3 golden images of different OS types:

 ```hcl
 build {